-<NAME>, you are about to enter into an eternal covenant with God the Father and Jesus Christ based upon the promises you have just made.
-I will now baptize you, not into any sect, denomination, or organization of the world, but in the name of Jesus Christ (Acts 2:38).
+<NAME>, you are about to enter into an eternal covenant with God the Father and Jesus Christ based upon the vows you have just made.
+I now baptize you, not into any sect, denomination, or organization of the world, but in the name of Jesus16 who is The Christ and the Son of the Living God (Matt.
+16:16; Acts 2:38).